California Health & Wellness Alerts for Providers

 - Age-appropriate, healthy nutrition

 - Sufficient, high-quality sleep

 - Mindfulness and meditation

 - Mental health care

 Additional resources on how to mitigate the stress-related health outcomes anticipated with the COVID-19 emergency can be found at ACEs Aware.

 Adverse Childhood Experiences (ACEs) resources and information for Medi-Cal can be found at California Department of Health Care Services | Trauma Screenings and Trauma-Informed Care Provider Trainings.

 What if my office or facility is impacted by COVID-19?

 If your office or facility is impacted by COVID-19 and this affects your ability or capacity to provide services and access to members, please contact your provider network regional representative immediately.
-If you are affiliated with an IPA, please contact your IPA immediately.
-CHWP contracted IPAs must notify their CHWP designated network representative of any changes in access to their provider panel.
+If you are affiliated with a participating physician group (PPG) or independent physician association (IPA), please contact your PPG of IPA immediately.
+CHWP contracted PPGs must notify their CHWP designated network representative of any changes in access to their provider panel.

 Where can I obtain the latest information and guidance on COVID-19?